- College of Nursing

 - Students who have attended the University of Central Florida as degree seeking undergraduate students should apply through the Registrar’s Office.
 These students complete the “Readmission Application” form.

-- Students must receive a baccalaureate or higher degree from a regionally accredited college or university prior to the start of the program.
+- Students must receive a baccalaureate or higher degree from an accredited institution of higher education (meeting university transfer eligibility requirements) prior to the start of the program.

 - All applicants must have a minimum overall GPA of 3.0

 - Applicants are encouraged to attend an information session, prior to submitting the application.

 - Criminal background checks including fingerprints are required for conditinal admission to the undergraduate nursing program.
 The results are reviewed as part of the admission process and may be grounds for denying a student admission to the College of Nursing.

 - A standardized test and predetermined cutoff score will be required for acceptance to the College of Nursing.
 Information regarding this test can be found at http://www.nursing.ucf.edu.

 - At least seven (7) of the eight (8) common program prerequisites must be completed by the program application deadline with at least a grade of “C” (2.0) or higher in each course.